hasanmoudud/geocompr/main.md

 zion = st_read((system.file("vector/zion.gpkg", package = "spDataLarge")))
 ```

-1. Create a map of the Human Development Index (`HDI`) of the `africa` dataset.
+1. Create a map showing the geographic distribution of Human Development Index (`HDI`) across Africa with base graphics (hint: use `plot()`) and **tmap** (hint: use `tm_shape(africa) + ...`).
+    - Name two advantages of each approach
+    - What three other mapping packages could be used to show the same data?
+    - Name an advantage for each
+    - Bonus: create three more maps of Africa using the three package mentioned previously
-The `HDI` values should be represented by one of the three groups - "High human development" (`HDI` above 0.7), "Medium human development" (`HDI` between 0.55 and 0.7) and "Low human development" (`HDI` below 0.55).
+2. Extend the map of Africa created with **tmap** for the previous exercise so the legend has three bins: "High" (`HDI` above 0.7), "Medium" (`HDI` between 0.55 and 0.7) and "Low" (`HDI` below 0.55).
-Additionally, try to improve the map aesthetics, for example by changing the legend title, class labels or color palette.
+    - Bonus: improve the map aesthetics, for example by changing the legend title, class labels and color palette.

 1. Represent `africa`'s subregions on the map.
 Change the default color palette and legend title.